mickmorrison/LASScripts/README.md

 This script will create a DTM from UAV photogrammetry workflows.

-It first cleans the point
+It first cleans the point cloud,

+There is an option to decimate the dtm, which is helpful for testing the script on a large las.

-To use this script, first create and export a PtC with Agisoft metashape, shape, outputting a las file to your intended working directory.
+To use this script, first create and export a *.las from Agisoft metashape to your intended working directory.

-There is no need to do any processing in Agisoft other than ensuring the PtC has been correctly created.
+There is no need to do any processing in Agisoft, though you should optimise the dtm's resolution by processing the and generating the point cloud using

+## To do
+* Canopy height function and tree analysis script -- can this be tweaked for archaeology?
+* A python script for automating the batch processing file for metashape